 A Taste of Portugal

 Food just isn’t part of culture in Portugal, it is the culture and sampling the local delights is the best way to embrace the countries unique charm.
-Whether that’s by tasting the pastries unique to a singular town or region, sampling the freshest seafood along the coastlines, cooking up a traditional Cataplana, or engaging in discovery with a cooking class in a remote Alentejo garden, we have no doubt your first sample is going to be a tasty one.
+Whether that’s by tasting the pastries distinctive to a singular town or region, sampling the freshest seafood along the coastlines, cooking up a traditional Cataplana, or engaging in discovery with a cooking class in a remote Alentejo garden, we have no doubt your first sample is going to be a tasty one.

 There are so many dishes and varieties especially between regions, you’d have to spend a long time here to be able to sample them all, and we’re always discovering new dishes every day!
 To make things easier, we’ve given our take on some of our favourite culinary specialities unique to Portugal, where to get them, and how to taste them in the best possible way.

 Pastel de Nata